 - Nine organizations are open to alternatives to hosting their own file server, and an additional four are already in transition

-At LAAC’s March 2017 Legal Aid Technology Summit, Ken Montenegro of Asian American Advancing Justice presented an excellent training on Data Stewardship & Security for Legal Services Entities.
-You can check out his slides here.
+At LAAC’s March 2017, Legal Aid Technology Summit, Ken Montenegro of Asian American Advancing Justice presented an excellent training.
+Check out his slides here Data Stewardship & Security for Legal Services Entities.

-Immigration Advocates Network with Round Table Technology has developed two free digital security assessment tools, which are a great place to start.
-Both will provide custom recommendations and resources based on your answers.
-Check them out:
+Immigration Advocates Network Nonprofit Resource Center with Round Table Technology has developed free digital security assessment tools, which are a great place to start.
+These Digital Security Assessment Survey tools provide custom recommendations and resources based on your answers.

 *Please note that technology changes rapidly, so be conscious of the potential for the landscape to change since the time these resources were developed.